mjp41/cpython/Doc/regions.md

 The "local objects" are used to represent the many local structures that Python creates such as function objects, frame objects and cells.
 These objects are typically not shared between threads, so normally should not require any region tracking.
-However, as it is possible for them to become shared, we need to be able to make them "immutable".
+However, we need to support local objects becoming immutable to allow them to be shared, and suppport for groups of objects to be moved between interpreters.

 To pass mutable states between threads, we need to introduce a new construct to Python: "regions".
 A region is a group of objects that can move together across threads